Tefalk/WFF-n-Proof/README.md

-# tictakchec
+# WFFnProof
-implementation of the tictacchec game with codea
+implementation of the game WFF n Proof